 © 2019 Robert Fairhead

 N.B.
-If you're interested in more Writing Tips, you might like to read, An Editor's Magic Touch (Tall And True, 2018).
+If you're interested in more Writing Tips, you might like to read, An Editor's Magic Touch (May 2018).
+And Escape to the Beach is also now available as a Tall And True Short Reads podcast episode.